-The field offices are also funded through a variety of federal programs, some with broad eligibility and some with very specific purposes and consumers to serve.
+The field offices are also funded through a variety of federal programs, some with broad eligibility requirements and some with very specific purposes and consumers to serve.
 These programs include:

 - Wagner-Peyser Act: Provides employment opportunities for any citizen over age 15.
 Funding can be used for staff and facility support and labor market information data collection.
 This source represents approximately 10.0% to 18.0% of the total operating costs of the field offices. - Unemployment Insurance Allocations: Provides limited support for offices after major program operations are expended.
-This funding source represents approximately 10.0% to 25.0% of the total operating costs of the field offices, recently being closer to 15.0%. - PROMISE JOBS: Provides training and job placement assistance to families in the Family Investment Program (FIP), Iowa's cash assistance program under the federal Temporary Assistance for Needy Families (TANF) Program.
-Funding is transferred from the Department of Human Services to the IWD, and is then split between the IWD and subcontractors that are providing Workforce Investment Act (WIA) services in those regions.
-For the IWD, this represents approximately 20.0% of the total operating costs of the field offices. - Disabled Veterans Outreach Program: Provides funds to support dedicated staff positions to develop and provide employment and job training opportunities for disabled and other qualified veterans.
+This funding source represents approximately 10.0% to 25.0% of the total operating costs of the field offices, recently being closer to 25.0%. - PROMISE JOBS: Provides training and job placement assistance to families in the Family Investment Program (FIP), Iowa's cash assistance program under the federal Temporary Assistance for Needy Families (TANF) Program.
+Funding is transferred from the Iowa Department of Health and Human Services to IWD and is then split between IWD and subcontractors that provide Workforce Investment Act (WIA) services in those regions.
+For IWD, this represents approximately 20.0% of the total operating costs of the field offices. - Disabled Veterans Outreach Program: Provides funds to support dedicated staff positions to develop and provide employment and job training opportunities for disabled and other qualified veterans.
 Also included is the Local Veteran Employment Representative.
 This funding source represents approximately 4.0% of the total operating costs of the field offices. - Reemployment Eligibility Assessment: Requires individuals to receive reemployment services through local offices in order to maintain their unemployment benefits.
 Services include skills assessment, education regarding the services provided at one-stop offices, and preparation for employment.
-This represents approximately 3.0% to 5.0% of the total operating costs.
+This represents approximately 3.0% to 6.0% of the total operating costs. - Trade Assistance Act Training: Assists workers who have lost their jobs as a result of foreign trade.
+This represents approximately 1.0% to 3.0% of the total operating costs of the field offices. - Other Federal Programs: Other federal programs for targeted consumers represent less than 3.0% of total operating costs.

-- Trade Assistance Act Training: Assists workers who have lost their jobs as a result of foreign trade.
-This represents approximately 3.0% of the total operating costs of the field offices. - Other Federal Programs: Other federal programs for targeted consumers represent less than 3.0% of total operating costs. - Reed Act: One-time funding source last received in 2002.
-Funding in 2002 was used to partially fill the UI Reserve Fund and support the local offices.
-Various federal projections do not anticipate any additional Reed Act funding until after FFY 2021.
+Reed Act: One-time funding source last received in 2002.
+Funding in 2002 was used to partially fill the UI Reserve Fund and support the local offices. •